top of page

 paddle steamer on Lake Lucerne in front of Parkhotel Vitznau

-5. The English name of the lake refers to the biggest and arguably most striking city on its shores: Lucerne.
+5. The lake's English name derives from the largest and arguably the most impressive city nestled on its shores: Lucerne.

 wooden chapel bridge in Lucerne during early evening

-6. The Chedi in Andermatt is one of the most outstanding luxury resort in Switzerland.
+6. The Chedi in Andermatt stands as one of Switzerland's most exceptional luxury resorts.

-But don't take it only from us.
-The Chedi Andermatt has received the best possible rating by Forbes Travel Guide 2022, making it again one of the best hotels in Europe.
+But you need not take our word for it alone.
+The Chedi Andermatt has garnered the highest accolade from Forbes Travel Guide 2022, solidifying its position as one of the finest hotels in Europe once again.

 Infinity Pool of Bürgenstock Resort overlooking the edge to Lake Lucerne

-7. Experience the most stunning mountain pass ensemble in Switzerland (and the world) !
+7. Experience the most breathtaking collection of mountain passes in Switzerland (and the world)!

-The Swiss High Alpine Pass Route is featuring the high alpine passes: Susten Pass, Grimsel Pass and Furka Pass and is forming an exceptional loop of about hundred-twenty kilometre.
+The Swiss High Alpine Pass Route includes the spectacular high alpine passes: Susten Pass, Grimsel Pass, and Furka Pass, creating an exceptional loop spanning approximately 120 kilometers.

-The Susten Pass at the foot of the Gotthard Mountain is with 26 bridges and tunnels hewn into the rock massive our absolute favourite Swiss Alpine Pass.
-Even Porsche shot a few scenes of the promotion video for the 2016 model of the 911 R up here.
+The Susten Pass, nestled at the base of the Gotthard Mountain, is our absolute favorite Swiss Alpine Pass, boasting 26 bridges and tunnels chiseled into the solid rock.
+Even Porsche chose this route to film promotional scenes for the 2016 model of the 911 R.

-The beautiful Grimsel Pass zigzags gently trough towering granite, tunnels, past hazy blue and water reservoirs.
-On the way you can stop at countless lookouts and get the perfect shot of the landscapes from the top looking back.
+The beautiful Grimsel Pass meanders gently through towering granite, tunnels, and past serene, azure reservoirs.
+Along the way, numerous lookout points allow you to capture the perfect shot of the landscapes from a high vantage point.

-The route is accessible outside the winter closing between mid of June and early October.
+This route is accessible outside of the winter closure period, typically between mid-June and early October.

-Especially when driven in a convertible this journey will leave an unforgettable imprint on your travel memories.
-We recommend a performance car, like a Porsche 911 to handle the sometimes twisty and steep mountain roads with ease.
-We would also not advise against a Ferrari or Lamborghini.
+Particularly when experienced in a convertible, this journey will leave an indelible mark on your travel memories.
+We recommend a high-performance car like a Porsche 911 to navigate the occasionally twisty and steep mountain roads with ease.
+And, of course, we wouldn't discourage the idea of a Ferrari or Lamborghini either.

-8. The easily accessed 100-metre long blue ice tunnel and ice chamber that has been cut new into the Rhone glacier every spring since around 1870.
+8. The Rhone glacier features an easily accessible 100-meter-long ice tunnel and ice chamber that has been freshly carved each spring since approximately 1870.

 The route opens up views of breathtakingly beautiful mountain landscapes, quaint villages, deep valleys and glaciers before climbing on far more than two thousand meters above sea level.

-The village is dominated by 72 waterfalls that flow along the cliff edges of the valley during the summer when the snow melts.
-The name “Lauterbrunnen” means “many fountains” of which the Staubbach Falls runs pretty strongly throughout the year.
+This village is characterized by the presence of 72 waterfalls, which cascade along the valley's cliff edges during the summer as the snow melts.
+The name "Lauterbrunnen" itself signifies "many fountains," with the Staubbach Falls, in particular, maintaining a robust flow throughout the year.

 Staubbach Falls in beautiful Lauterbrunnen

-10. At Lauterbrunnen experience one of the most stunning alpine views in Switzerland.
+10. In Lauterbrunnen, you can savor one of the most breathtaking alpine vistas in Switzerland.

-Up here on 2.970 metres above sea level enjoy a magnificent 360-degree panoramic view and a delicious meal in the revolving restaurant Piz Gloria.
+At this lofty elevation of 2,970 meters above sea level, revel in a magnificent 360-degree panoramic view and relish a delectable meal at the revolving restaurant, Piz Gloria.

 Swiss Skyline Panorama in the Central Swiss Alps

-11. Stop at Oberhofen; for Switzerland’s most beautiful castle.
+11. Make sure to visit Oberhofen for Switzerland's most stunning castle.

-A tour of the living museum inside Oberhofen Castle is a walk through history.
-The bedrooms, the elegant dining room and the servant floors are providing a good idea of what life was like for the noble family hundred years ago.
+Exploring the living museum within Oberhofen Castle is a journey through time.
+The bedrooms, the refined dining room, and the servant quarters offer a vivid glimpse into the lifestyle of the noble family from a century ago.

 Oberhofen Castle at Lake Thun fly over view

-12. With 1’400 meters length and up to 200 meters depth the Gorge formed by river Aare is surely the most fascinating gorge in the Alps.
+12. With a length of 1,400 meters and depths reaching up to 200 meters, the gorge carved by the river Aare is undeniably the most captivating gorge in the Alps.

-It took the Aare River about ten thousand years to erode a path through the rock formation in the Swiss Alps.
-And it is only for the past one hundred years that the Aare Gorge it is easily and safely accessible on wooden planks.
+Over the course of approximately ten thousand years, the Aare River painstakingly carved a path through the rugged rock formations in the Swiss Alps.
+It's only been within the past century that the Aare Gorge has become readily and safely accessible through the use of wooden walkways.

 Man standing on wooden walkway of Aaare Gorge

-13. Travel Switzerland's and the world's most scenic train route — the iconic Glacier Express.
+13. Embark on a journey along Switzerland's and the world's most picturesque train route—the legendary Glacier Express.

-LEG 1 — St. Moritz to Andermatt is the most scenic stretch of the journey including: the iconic Landwasser Viaduct, the highest point of the train route on Oberalp Pass and the Rhine Gorge.
-This section of the route will take about 4:45 hours.
+LEG 1 — The stretch from St. Moritz to Andermatt stands out as the most picturesque segment of the journey, featuring iconic highlights such as the Landwasser Viaduct, the train route's highest point at Oberalp Pass, and the awe-inspiring Rhine Gorge.
+This leg of the journey covers about 4 hours and 45 minutes.

-LEG 2 — Andermatt to Zermatt is equally stunning and will take you to car-free Zermatt.
-Travel time is about 15 hours including the Rhone valley and of course the Matterhorn Mountain.
+LEG 2 — The journey from Andermatt to Zermatt is equally breathtaking, ultimately leading to the car-free town of Zermatt.
+This portion of the trip lasts approximately 15 hours and encompasses the scenic Rhone valley and, of course, the iconic Matterhorn Mountain.

 Glacier Express train heading through the Swiss Alps